 The visit has been very useful to understand the situation of the Country and in particular of the Salesian technical schools in order to propose a help to the education of the young directing them to invent new technologies and products in creative and original ways, without having to depend from the usual foreign countries that bring so called wealth and industry in the developing countries at the dear price of economical and political dependence, not to mention the social impact that reduces the population to passive buyers of useless products and cultural pollution.

-As we left the capital Dili, unfortunately already on the way of a confused and depressing urbanization, we could admire the unspoiled nature with tropical forests, green fields and savanas with reddish soil, the bushy mountains, golden or white stone beaches and a sea of perfectly transparent water with all the possible tones of blue, free from ships until the horizon.
+As we left the capital Dili, unfortunately already on the way of a confused and depressing urbanization, we could admire the unspoiled nature with tropical forests, green fields and savanas with reddish soil, the bushy mountains, golden or white stone beaches and a sea of perfectly transparent water w

 Even the most humble huts and traditional houses are tidy and clean and free from the horrible plastic stuff brought by the progress; everybody greet with a sincere smile while we slow down the speed to avoid chicken, pigs, dogs, cows and goats that abound freely on the road.